 The Chairman.
 Yes; I will be very glad to read the next verse:

 Mr. Smith.
 A little further, please.
-There is still more in connection with that.
+There is still more in connection with that.29.
+Wherefore, this people shall keep my commandments, saith the Lord of Hosts, or cursed be the land for their sakes.

 The Chairman.
 (Reading:)